ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03-implementation.md

 in this case is just the numbers $0\ldots |\mathbf{V}|-1$.

-Given a vertex $v$, the `outgoingEdges` method scans through row `v` of the matrix to locate the positions of the various neighbors.
+Given a vertex $v$, the `outgoingEdges` method scans through row `v` of the matrix to locate the positions of the various neighbours.
 It creates an edge for each neighbour and adds it to a list.

 ### Adjacency list